Information last updated at 16:00, Thursday 26th March.

 What about Surrey FA Courses?

 As of the evening of Monday 16th March, Surrey FA have taken the difficult decision to postpone all SFA Coach Education programmes, this means all courses will be postponed and will not go ahead.
-This will also effect ongoing courses (Level 1 & 2) that may be between sessions.
+This will also effect ongoing courses (Introduction & 2) that may be between sessions.
 Please note these course will be postponed at their current stage and we will update all participants directly, as soon as we are in a position to do so.

 The courses impacted by this include but are not limited to:

-- FA Level 1 in Coaching Football
+- FA Introduction to Coaching Football

 - FA Level 2 in Coaching Football